 An opportunity for learning is the “Healing Nation” documentary produced by a local community member Symbia Barnaby that highlights the intersectionality of neurodivergence, colonial violence, intergenerational trauma, and how to move forward and heal through sharing their story.

 “Often when we speak about colonization, we speak about it in the past tense.
 As settlers, we not only try to distance ourselves from the people who initially colonized this land, we also try to separate the indigenous people alive today from those who were harmed in that time.
 In order to move forward, we must recognize the ongoing pain of colonization.
 The injustices and atrocities committed in the past bleed forward in time through generational trauma, through racist outlooks and policy, and through the violence against indigenous peoples happening to this day across so-called Canada.
-Every non-indigenous person living on this land has a responsibility to reflect on our privilege, recognize and honour the peoples harmed in the pursuit of that privilege, and take meaningful steps toward a more equitable future.” – Terri Hopkinson, Marketing Coordinator (she/her)
+Every non-indigenous person living on this land has a responsibility to reflect on our privilege, recognize and honour the peoples harmed in the pursuit of that privilege, and take meaningful steps toward a more equitable future.” – Terri Hopkinson, Marketing Coordinator (she/they)

 “Today I honour the marginalized voices of the indigenous communities.
 I have learned, in respect to the neurodivergent community, indigenous folk have limited access to support and resources.
 Past traumas affect their access to government services, and many autistic indigenous youths are wrongly diagnosed due to negative indigenous stereotyping within the medical community.
 Colonial systems have silenced indigenous views of neurodiversity and have forced the medical model of disability upon these traditional communities.